opitt/advent-of-code-2020/README.md

 _General_
 * Giving variables a meaningful name is an art.
 I think I changed my vars 5 times each, until it mades sense (to me).

+## Day 8
+_Python_
+* Deep copy vs shallow copy: I knew about the difference, but used list.copy() without understanding, it is a shallow copy.
+Then I found the package copy with the deepcopy() function.
+Nice.
+Until I refactored a solution, that doesn't need to copy the list at all.
+Much better performance ...